andreychizhov/electron-net-graph/README.md

 A graph visualizer built on top of [Electron.NET](https://github.com/ElectronNET/Electron.NET) project with awesome [vis.js](http://visjs.org/) library.

-You'll need to ensure you have the [.NET Core 2.0 SDK](https://www.microsoft.com/net/core) installed before launching thiss app.
+You'll need to ensure you have the [.NET Core 2.0 SDK](https://www.microsoft.com/net/core) installed before launching this app.

 For launching an app please do the following: